LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 3. We can tune the model dimension $d_m$ as a hyperparameter to make bigger or smaller models.

 This is somewhat unfortunate as it forms a massive part of our training.
-For the model I will use later it will be 95% of the trainable parameters.
+For the model we will use later it will be 95% of the trainable parameters.

 The embedding layer is a struct that holds a matrix:
 {%highlight julia %}